Expressions

 Assignment operators assign a value to a variable.
 Therefore, each of these operators must have a variable on the left hand side.
 However, the right hand side may be any expression whose data type is valid for the variable on the left hand side.

-Increment and decrement operators increase or decrease a variable by a value of 1, respectively.
-The operand must be a variable.
+Increment and decrement operators increase or decrease a numeric variable or property by a value of 1, respectively.
+The operand must be a variable or property.

 Arithmetic Operators